-Plan your London Christmas shopping around a lovely lunch at one of these restaurants near Oxford Street.
+Plan your London shopping around a lovely lunch at one of these restaurants near Oxford Street.
 Most department stores have a wealth of offerings and there are chains aplenty in the Oxford Street area, but if you want a little peace and quiet and a proper sit down you’ll need to walk one street away.

 We have found the best places to eat and drink around Marble Arch, Bond Street and Oxford Circus as easy pitstops for your shopping trips, whether that be lunch, afternoon tea or a post-shopping glass of wine.